material-motion/material-motion/specifications/life_of_a_transition_director.md

       transaction.add(tween, target: rightElement)
     }

-If our plans have a concept of direction:
+Or if our plans have a concept of direction:

     function setUp(transaction) {
       var tween = Tween(property: "opacity")